 At this point, the executor disperses the assets to the designated beneficiaries laid out in the will.
 Depending on how detailed the will is, this could either be a simple process or it may divide the remaining family.
 A Nevada probate law attorney can help you or a loved one avoid mistakes and counsel you on the best course in the event of a family estate battle.

-According to the State Legislature of Nevada, after an executor reviews the will, it will be filed with the probate court.
+According to Nevada law, after an executor reviews the will, it will be filed with the probate court.
 Once filed, the executor contacts all necessary parties, and secures all assets belonging to the decedent.
 After paying creditors, the executor divides the remaining assets according to the will.
 Finally, an income tax form is filed on behalf of the decedent, and the estate is closed.
 This process can be involved and strenuous after losing a loved one.
 An experienced probate attorney in Las Vegas can help you navigate these issues.